-purpose-could have been carried out by a fundamentally trivial group, and there has been a consequent tendency to inflate al-Qaeda's importance and effectiveness.
+As with the assassination of President John Kennedy in 1963, there has been a great reluctance to accept that such a monumental event could have been carried out by a fundamentally trivial entity, and there has been a consequent tendency to inflate al-Qaeda's importance and effectiveness.
 At the extreme, the remnants of the group have even been held to present a threat to the survival-to the very existence-of the United States or even of the world system.
-To put it mildly, the alarm has been substantially misplaced.
+10